 Where to STAY in Helen, Georgia

 As I mentioned, Helen Georgia is NOT a large town.
-There are several places to stay right in the city, which is really convenient for walking the cobblestone streets to all the cool places.
+There are several places to stay right in the city, which is really convenient for walking the cobblestone alleys to all the best places.
 As you might have guessed, it’s not as cheap to stay in town, BUT I think it’s TOTALLY worth it if you are able to.

 The Heidi Motel:

-This German inspired motel has a huge windmill out front, which is great for a photo opportunity.
+Your family will have a great time at this German inspired motel.
+It has a huge windmill out front, which is great for a photo opportunity.
 The Heidi Motel ranks #5 out of #19 hotels in Helen on TripAdvisor.
 It is located toward the edge of town.

 There are so many German themed places to stay, which makes the experience even more fun.
 Keep in mind that most of the lodging is based on a novelty, so they are not typically updated, but they are fun!

 Hampton Inn Helen: